antvis/G2Plot/docs/common/meta.en.md

 **optional**, _object_

 Description: Configure the meta of each data field of the chart in global.
-Configuraion of the meta will affect the text content of all components.
+Configuration of the meta will affect the text content of all components.

 Default: `none`